 Canadians must pay 30% of healthcare costs directly from their own pockets.

-This means that the state only pays for 70% of most people’s healthcare costs.
+This means that each province only pays for 70% of most people's healthcare costs.

 Some individuals and families receive private health insurance through their workplace.
 This can be a relatively common thing in Canada.